thakkaryash94/gatsby-github-personal-website/README.md

 ---
 ```

 Your website comes with a placeholder blog post that you can reference.
-Notably, its [front matter](https://jekyllrb.com/docs/front-matter/) declares `published` as `false`, so that it won't appear on your website.
+Notably, its [front matter](https://www.gatsbyjs.org/packages/gatsby-transformer-remark/) declares `published` as `false`, so that it won't appear on your website.

-While you _can_ also define a `layout` in the front matter, your website is pre-configured to assign the `post` layout to all of the posts in your `/_posts/` directory.
-So you don't have to declare that in your posts, if you don't want to.

-Jekyll's conventions for authoring and managing blog posts is very flexible.
-You can [learn more in Jekyll's documentation for "Posts."](https://jekyllrb.com/docs/posts/)

 ## Content and templates

-To give you a sound foundation to start your personal website, your repository includes a handful of "includes" -- dynamic `.html` files that are re-used throughout your website.
-They're all stored in the `/_includes/` directory.
+To give you a sound foundation to start your personal website, your repository imports a handful of components that are re-used throughout your website.
+They're all stored in the `/components/` directory.

-There are the usual suspects, like `header.html` and `footer.html`.
+There are the usual suspects, like `layout.js` and `seo.js`.
 But there are few more worth pointing out:

-- `interests.html`: A heading and dynamic list of "My Interests," which is populated with the [topics](#topics) you list in your `_config.yml`.
+- `interests.js`: A heading and dynamic list of "My Interests," which is populated with the [topics](#topics) you list in your `/data/topcis.yaml`.
-- `masthead.html`: A collection of your avatar, name, bio, and other metadata that's displayed prominently on all your webpages to help identify what the website is about.
+- `masthead.js`: A collection of your avatar, name, bio, and other metadata that's displayed prominently on all your webpages to help identify what the website is about.
-- `post-card.html`: A compact, summarized presentation of a blog post, re-used to display a listing of your latest blog posts.
+- `postCard.js`: A compact, summarized presentation of a blog post, re-used to display a listing of your latest blog posts.
-- `projects.html`: A heading and dynamic list of "My Projects," which is populated with a listing of your newest GitHub repositories.
+- `projects.js`: A heading and dynamic list of "My Projects," which is populated with a listing of your newest GitHub repositories.
-- `repo-card.html`: A compact, summarized presentation of a repository, re-used to display a listing of your GitHub repositories.
+- `repoCard.js`: A compact, summarized presentation of a repository, re-used to display a listing of your GitHub repositories.
-- `thoughts.html`: A heading and dynamic list of "My Thoughts," which is populated with a listing of your latest blog posts.
+- `thoughts.js`: A heading and dynamic list of "My Thoughts," which is populated with a listing of your latest blog posts.
-- `topic-card.html`: A compact, summarized presentation of a topic (defined in your `_config.yml`), re-used to display a listing of your interests.
+- `topicCard.js`: A compact, summarized presentation of a topic (defined in your `/data/topics.yaml`), re-used to display a listing of your interests.

 ### Layouts

 Your repository comes with three layouts:

 - **default**: Not used by any of the built-in pages or posts, but useful for any new pages you create.
-- **home**: Used by your `index.html` homepage to display listings of your projects, interests, and (optionally) your blog posts.
+- **home**: Used by your `/pages/index.js` homepage to display listings of your projects, interests, and (optionally) your blog posts.
-- **post**: Used by default by the posts in your `/_posts/` directory.
+- **post**: Used by default by the posts in your `/data/posts/` directory.

-Jekyll's convention for defining layouts is very flexible.
-You can [learn more about customizing your layouts in the Jekyll "Layouts" docs.](https://jekyllrb.com/docs/layouts/)

 ## Styles

 Your website is pre-configured to use [GitHub's very flexible CSS framework called "Primer,"](https://styleguide.github.com/primer/).
-It's currently referenced within your `styles.scss` file, using the CSS import at-rule:
+It's currently referenced within your `layout.scss` file, using the CSS import at-rule:

 ```
 @import url('https://unpkg.com/primer/build/build.css');